chenggangpro/rsocket-micro-connect/README.md

 * There are three interceptors in both `rsocket-micro-connect-client-starter` and `rsocket-micro-connect-server-starter`.
 * The interceptors are:
     * [RSocketExecutionBeforeInterceptor.java](rsocket-micro-connect-core/src/main/java/pro/chenggang/project/rsocket/micro/connect/core/api/RSocketExecutionBeforeInterceptor.java)
-        * This interceptor executes before the actual RSocket execution and invokes in natural order.
+        * This interceptor executes before the actual RSocket execution and invokes in <b>ASCENDING</b> order.
     * [RSocketExecutionAfterInterceptor.java](rsocket-micro-connect-core/src/main/java/pro/chenggang/project/rsocket/micro/connect/core/api/RSocketExecutionAfterInterceptor.java)
-        * This interceptor executes after the completion of the actual RSocket execution and invokes in <b>REVERSE</b> order.
+        * This interceptor executes after the completion of the actual RSocket execution and invokes in <b>DESCENDING</b> order.